Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 Saving the password string is not very useful.
 It would be better to also save a name or label along with the password string.

-To do this you'll need to store objects instead of strings to the passwords array.
+To do this you'll need to store objects instead of strings in the passwords array.

 Currently `passwords` looks like: